Career & Finance

 3. Order groceries and prep meals

 I order my groceries on Thursday evening and swing by to pick them up on Friday on my way home from work.
 I have all my groceries for the family for the whole week and spend only about 20 minutes of time on the actual task.
-I also now carve out a little time on the weekend to go through the tasks of chopping veggies, mixing sauces, grating cheese, etc. for the recipes I have picked out for dinner that week.
-Then, when it comes time to cook each night, it’s pretty easy for my husband or me to throw recipes together because a lot of the work is already done.
+Chopping veggies, mixing sauces, grating cheese, etc. for the recipes I have picked out for dinner that week, is done during the weekend.
+When it comes time to cook each night, it’s pretty easy for my husband or me to throw recipes together because a lot of the work is already done.
 There’s a lot of different ways to meal prep, from my more loose method of prep to actually cooking and packaging meals ahead of time.
 Take a look at different methods and see what would work best for your family.

 4. Use pockets of time throughout the work day to your advantage